Day 12 of 2026 baseball books: Universally accepted abstract daydreaming

 “Robert Coover’s celebrated novel, ‘The Universal Baseball Association, Inc.’ published three years before the founding of the SABR and the dawn of sabermetrics, brought into public view baseball’s twin obsessions with both literary imagination and strict bookkeeping.
 The novel’s protagonist, J. Henry Waugh, is an accountant.
 He is also a literary creator who spins elaborate stories behind closed doors about fictional baseball players but constrains those stories with statistics and probability by methodically and scrupulously using dice to simulate athletic competition.”

-How do you explain that?
+How do you explain that off-beat existence?
 Henkin tries.

 “Traditionalists may bemoan the distortions that this introduces to the fan experience, but in many respects fantasy baseball extends projects that have long been central to the sport: attending to long-term statistical trends, apportioning credit and blame to individual players in a team sport and enlisting the spectator as an active, if vicarious, participant in some else’s athletic performance.
 All of these projects entail acts of radical imagination … fantasy seems only appropriate … fantasy baseball gratifies the longstanding literary impulse in baseball culture to imagine alternative universes … Baseball as we know it is at core commercial entertainment and projections of worker value have always been part of its discourse and spectacle … baseball has offered many people in various societies a complex and capacious space for thinking about such things as spectatorship, success, community, order and contingency in a modern world.
 And to the extent that baseball matters, that would be the reason why.”

-Why, why, why … and, no, that’s not a reference to the left-fielder in the Abbott and Costello routine.
+And, no, that’s not a reference to the left-fielder in the Abbott and Costello routine.

-If you excavate the book’s original review in the New York Times review from July of 1968, writer Wilfrid Sheed gives the first glimpse of how Coover’s main character has the initials JHWH — a shorthand for Jahweh, which in the Hebrew Bible is the creator and supreme being.
-Sheed explained back then:
+The original review of Coover’s “Universal Baseball Association” in the New York Times from July of 1968 gave writer Wilfrid Sheed first crack at exposing how Coover’s main character had the initials JHWH — a shorthand for Jahweh, which in the Hebrew Bible is the creator and supreme being.
+Basically, God.

 A 1968 softcover — with artwork that felt the need to add a nude female.

 “Baseball and theology might seem to make strange bedfellows.
 But like a medieval schoolman who could make theology out of just about anything, Robert Coover has spliced the two together and produced a species of baseball scripture.
 His God is a lonely middle-aged accountant who has devised a dice-game that approximates the probabilities of baseball.
 That is all.
-Upon the void he projects the laws of chance, the percentages, what managers call, “the book.” … Waugh talks to himself in different voices as he plays, and these voices become independent people.
-God turns schizoid, giving up bits of himself that his creatures may live, and also that they may interest him.”

 The 2011 re-issue of Coover’s book took the extreme measure to create a cover and font that looked an awful lot like “The Art of Fielding.”

 “Right from the start the book nearly matches ‘On the Road’ for sheer electricity . . .
 Coover made baseball on the page seem three-dimensional, exulting in what he called the game’s ‘almost perfect balance between offense and defense.’
 He captured what Philip Roth, in a 1973 New York Times essay on baseball, called ‘its longueurs and thrills, its spaciousness, its suspensefulness, its heroics, its nuances, its lingo, its ‘characters,’ its peculiarly hypnotic tedium’. . .
-The genius of the novel is in how Coover revels in the sun-bright vitality of the world Waugh has created, full of drink and lust and dirty limericks and doubles down the line – and yet brings Waugh face to face with its darkest truths.”

 A trendy 1970 cover re-issue.